HoomanMinoosepehr/work_shift/readme.md

     2) start time
     3) end time

-- The companies table has on to many relation with the bellow tables:
+- The companies table has on to many relations with the bellow tables:
     1) managers
     2) employees
     3) shifts